jasonwhite/button-lua/README.md

     make

-This will create a self-contained executable named `bblua`.
+This will create a self-contained executable named `button-lua`.

 ## License